Do your finances feel like a never-ending rollercoaster ride?

 Other Popular Budgeting Ideas

-The 50-30-20 Budget
+30-30-30-10 vs. 50-30-20 Budget

 Popularized by Senator Elizabeth Warren and her daughter in their book, All Your Worth: The Ultimate Lifetime Money Plan, this budget is built on the same principle as the 30-30-30-10 budget.

-- 50% for needs (includes housing)
+- 50% for needs (including housing)

 - 30% for wants